starkfell/100DaysOfIaC/articles/day.71.the.current.state.of.k8s.in.azure.md

 ## Conclusion

-In today's article we covered the current state of Kubernetes in Azure and discussed the differences between AKS and AKS-Engine to take into account when deciding which to use.
+In today's article we covered the current state of Kubernetes in Azure and discussed the differences between AKS and AKS-Engine to take into account when deciding which to use and some of the tooling available you can use to manage your cluster.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.